Estimating True Beliefs in Opinion Dynamics with Social Pressure: Estimators for Inferring Inherent Beliefs and Bias Parameters

 \begin{definition} The \emph{single-step negative log-likelihood} for a given agent $i$ at time $t > 1$ and parameter $\gamma$ is

 The negative log-likelihood for a given agent $i$ at time $t$ and parameter $\gamma \in (0, \infty)$ is

-\end{definition} Note that $\gamma_i$ is the actual bias parameter of agent $i$, whereas $\gamma$ represents a proposed value whose loss we are measuring.
-The MLE for bias parameter $\gamma_i$ gives the value of $\gamma$ that maximizes the likelihood of agent $i$'s declarations, which also minimizes the negative log-likelihood.
+\end{definition} \ifarxiv Here, $\gamma_i$ is the actual bias parameter of agent $i$, whereas $\gamma$ represents a proposed value whose loss we are measuring. \fi The MLE for bias parameter $\gamma_i$ gives the value of $\gamma$ that maximizes the likelihood of agent $i$'s declarations, which also minimizes the negative log-likelihood.

 \begin{definition}[Estimator for Bias Parameter] The \emph{maximum likelihood estimator (MLE)} for the bias parameter $\gamma$ at time $t$ is given by

 \end{definition}

 Since the inherent belief of an agent is defined as whether the bias parameter is greater than or less than $1$, given the MLE estimator, we can always predict the inherent belief of agent $i$ by taking $ \sign(\log(\widehat{\gamma}_i(t))) $.